 I may be making a big assumption here, but I would say that most people’s first memory involves something pleasant—being held by someone who loves them, riding a fun ride at an amusement park, meeting a new sibling, getting a puppy, receiving toys for Christmas, riding a bike, etc. My first memory involves nothing of the sort.
 In fact, it involves death.
 Death laid next … Continue reading How to talk to your child about death

 This September marked the 10-year anniversary of the collapse of the Lehman Brothers, otherwise known as “the financial crisis of 2008” or “recession,” for short.
 Like many recent college graduates at the time, I was hopeful and excited at the prospect of having a career.
 I didn’t know exactly what I wanted to do, but I knew that with a business degree, I had plenty … Continue reading The recession is over: it’s time to move on

 On a cloudy Wednesday morning last month, I signed up to do some volunteering with my coworkers.
 About seven of us showed up, and after our task was completed, we walked to a restaurant across the street from the volunteer site for lunch.
-While waiting for the food, conversations began about a variety of topics. … Continue reading Why are so many millenials hesitant to have kids?
+While waiting for the food, conversations began about a variety of topics.
+At one point, one of my coworkers, a 29 year … Continue reading Why are so many millenials hesitant to have kids?